 Smart language models (like ChatGPT) running directly on your own machine — no cloud required

 Ollama is an open-source platform that lets you run powerful AI language models — LLMs (Large Language Models, the engines behind ChatGPT, Claude, and friends) — directly on your own machine.
 No internet connection required, no data shipped off to OpenAI or Google, everything stays with you in full privacy.
 The platform is written in Go and knows how to run dozens of well-known models including Google's Gemma, Meta's Llama, Alibaba's Qwen, and DeepSeek — all completely free.
-For me (Elad), Ollama mostly serves as a safety net: when cloud models get too expensive or hit rate limits, my agents (like [Kami](/en/guide/kami), [Kaylee](/en/guide/kaylee), and [CrewAI](/en/guide/crewai)) automatically fall back to a local model — saving a lot of money on routine tasks.
+For me (Elad), Ollama runs on my workstation — the powerful machine at home — where I use it for experiments and local tasks; the code of my agent network (like [Kami](/en/guide/kami), [Kaylee](/en/guide/kaylee), and [CrewAI](/en/guide/crewai)) also carries a fallback layer (a safety net) that knows how to switch to a local model, but Ollama is not installed on the server itself right now — the agents there run on free cloud models.
 For you it can be much more than that: a full AI environment that works offline, a solution for organizations with strict privacy requirements (healthcare, legal, security), or simply a way to explore the world of open language models without spending a dollar.

 Workflow Automation